 How Do I Dispute a Student Loan on My Credit Report?

-Periodically checking your credit report is a good habit to get into.
-You can request a free report from each of the three major credit agencies—Equifax, Experian, and TransUnion—each of which are required by law to give you a free report every 12 months.
+It’s a good habit to periodically check your credit report.
+You can request a free report from each of the three major credit agencies—Equifax, Experian, and TransUnion—all are required by law to give you a free report every 12 months.

-There are three reasons your student loan might have been erroneously placed in default and reported to the credit bureaus by mistake.
+There are three reasons your student loan might have been wrongly placed in default and reported to the credit bureaus by mistake.
 Here’s how to begin the process to correct these errors:

 1. If You Are Still in School

-If you believe your loan was erroneously placed in default and you are attending school, contact your school’s registrar and ask for a record of your school attendance.
-Then call your loan servicer to ask them what your record shows in regard to school attendance.
+If you believe your loan was wrongly placed in default and you are attending school, contact your school’s registrar and ask for a record of your school attendance.
+Then call your loan servicer to ask about your record regarding school attendance.

-If they have the incorrect information on file, provide your loan servicer with a copy of the records you obtained and request that your student loans be accurately reported to the credit bureaus.
+If they have the incorrect information on file, provide your loan servicer with your records and request that your student loans be accurately reported to the credit bureaus.

 2. If You Were Approved for Deferment or Forbearance